-Selecting the 'Search' option from the Help menu opens the online help guide hosted at http://help.comodo.com/.
+The 'Search' option opens the online help guide hosted at http://help.comodo.com/.
 Each area has its own dedicated page containing detailed descriptions of the application's functionality.

 You can also print or download the help guide in pdf format from the webpage.